-- More examples of our work having a significant impact; - A significant impact on more agencies across Australia and beyond health; and - c) More effective programs and services

-2) Achieve greater financial sustainability.
+- a) More examples of our work having a significant impact; - b) Grow our reach and influence on agencies and organisations across Australia and beyond health; and - c) Programs and services that are recognised for their effectiveness and are conducted with independence and integrity. - 2) Achieve greater financial sustainability.

-By 2023, we will have greater financial capacity to withstand changes in our environment and to invest in innovation and business development.
+By 2024, we will have greater financial capacity to withstand changes in our environment and to invest in innovation and business development.
 Specifically, we aim to have:

-- a) Greater reserves;
+- a) Greater cash reserves;

 - b) Increased income;

-- c) Increased annual surplus:
+- c) Increased annual surplus;

 - d) Increased and diverse sources of untied income; and

-- e) Increased order book for future income.
+- e) Strong order book of future income.